 Here is the interesting part, three out of the four pairs were written about on my site through the Real vs Fake/ Projection posts which account for less than 10% of the network.
 Why am I saying that?
-Housakicks is part of the the AHN Network ( ARCH x Housakicks Network) and the platform is not employed by StockX or any other merchants with affiliate links.
+Housakicks is not employed by StockX or any other merchants with affiliate links.
 We only direct traffic to our affiliates through links inserted in our posts.

 You’ll also notice that StockX received more clicks than other retailers/brands from my site and the reason is pretty clear.
 The platform ( StockX) has a better selection of products than any retailer on the market, and not only that but the marketplace also has better prices overall.
 I’ve written several posts in which I stressed the fact that products were available on StockX for as low as 10-25% below their retail value before they even officially released, see post below:

 It may seem that the amount of clicks sent to StockX weren’t that significant.
 The site isn’t dedicated to StockX.
 I arbitrarily insert their links on my posts depending on the topic I’m writing about.
 But I have an additional proof to reject the “low clicks” argument.